creativedean/cs50/README.md

 ### CS50 Exercises

 This repository contains my solutions to the exercises from the CS50: Introduction to Computer Science course.
-I am a [your experience], and I created this repository to share my work with other students.
+I am a Jean, and I created this repository to share my work with other students.

 Exercises
 The exercises in this repository are organized by week.
 Here is a list of the exercises I have solved: